Afemai

 - Regional Variations

-- Within the Afemai region, there are subtle cultural variations among the Etsako, Owan, and Akoko-Edo groups, each with unique dialects and customs.
+- Within the Afemai, there are variations in dialects and cultural practices among the Etsako, Owan, and Akoko-Edo subgroups.

 - Bridging Notes